Berks County, Pennsylvania Wills Lawyers Near Reading, PA

 Power of Attorney

-Powers of Attorney are another part of the estate planning process, and they allow an individual to designate someone to act on their behalf in certain circumstances.
+Powers of Attorney allow you to designate someone to act on your behalf in certain circumstances.
 For example, a General Durable Power of Attorney allows a person to designate someone to act on their behalf if they are incapacitated.
 The Power of Attorney lasts as long as the principal is alive, and if the principal is incapacitated, the person they have designated in the documents can make decisions and act in their best interests.
 They can make legal and financial decisions, for example, on behalf of the principal, as long as the principal cannot make decisions for themselves.

 A Medical Power of Attorney refers specifically to medical decisions.
 This document allows a principal to name someone to make medical decisions (such as care or treatment decisions) in the event the principal is unable to do so.
 A person may have a Medical Power of Attorney alone or in conjunction with a General Durable Power of Attorney for other decision-making.